 How Much Time Does Panel Service Take?

 This depends on the particular panel.
-Most Arts Board panels span one or two working days and involve many hours of reading orientation materials and grant application prior to the panel meeting.
-Artist Fellowship Award panels may require significant time in reading, viewing or listening to artists’ work samples.
+Most Arts Board panels span one or two working days and involve many hours of reading grant applications prior to the panel meeting.

 Creation and Presentation Grants

 - Panelists meet in November

 - Three separate panels; average 30 applications/panel